IsacKun220/com1001/FAQ.md

   on Blackboard*.

   *Don't post large chunks of your project's code in the forum*.
-If your problem only involves one or two lines of code, go ahead and post them But if your problem involves large segments or involves the whole project, then leave your team number and ensure you've pushed everything to the main branch of your repository.
+If your problem only involves one or two lines of code, go ahead and post them.
+But if your problem involves large segments or involves the whole project, then leave your team number and ensure you've pushed everything to the main branch of your repository.
 We can then clone your code and try to replicate the issue